unityfire/alexa-ha/INSTALL-QUICKSTART.md

 ```

 #### Start the service in the foreground
-And otherwise, consider using the Node.js PM2 module for daemonizing Alexa-HA...
+And otherwise, consider using the Node.js PM2 module for daemonizing Alexa-HA.
+PM2 also handles logging to the file system.
 ```
 node server.js
 ```